Becoming an Approved APHA International-only Judge

 How to Apply

-- Submit your APHA International Judges Application at least 21 days prior to testing for your card to:
+- Submit your APHA International Judges Application to:

 PO Box 961023